jfvilas/plugin-kwirth-fileman/README.md

 ![kwirth-running](https://raw.githubusercontent.com/jfvilas/plugin-kwirth-fileman/master/images/kwirthfileman-running.png)

 This frontend plugin includes just the visualization of filesystems.
 All needed configuration, and specially **permission settings**, are done in the backend plugin and the app-config.yaml.
-You can restrict access to pods, namespaces, clusters, etc... by configuring permissions to be applied on the backend plugin.
+You can restrict access to pods, namespaces, clusters, containers, etc... by configuring permissions to be applied on the backend plugin.

 ## How does it work?
 Let's explain this by following a user working sequence:

-1. A Backstage user searchs for an entity in the Backstage.
+1. A Backstage user searchs for an entity in the Backstage instance.
 2. In the entity page there will be a new tab named 'KWIRTHFILEMAN'.
 3. When the user clicks on KWIRTHFILEMAN the frontend plugin sends a request to the backend Kwirth plugin asking for containers information on all Kubernetes clusters available.
 4. Next step is to identify the Kubernetes objects that match requested entity.
 As well as it occurs with other Backstage Kwirth plugins, Kwirth implements two strategies for getting the list of kubernetes objects that match: